litestar-org/litestar-fullstack/README.md

-# Starlite Reference Application
+# Litestar Reference Application

-\*\* Update: This repo is referencing the current alpha of Starlite 2.0.
+\*\* Update: This repo is referencing the current alpha of Litestar 2.0.
 Expect things to stabilize as we get closer to a final release.

-This is a reference application that you can use to get your next Starlite application running quickly.
+This is a reference application that you can use to get your next Litestar application running quickly.

 It contains most of the boilerplate required for a production web API.

 Features:

-- Latest Starlite configured with best practices
+- Latest Litestar configured with best practices
-- Integration with SQLAlchemy 2.0, SAQ (Simple Asynchronous Queue), and starlite-saqlalchemy
+- Integration with SQLAlchemy 2.0, SAQ (Simple Asynchronous Queue), and litestar-saqlalchemy
 - Click based CLI that includes commands for database migrations and deployment
 - Frontend integrated with vitejs and includes Jinja2 templates that integrate with Vite websocket/HMR support
 - Multi-stage docker build using a Google Distroless (distroless/cc) Python 3.11 runtime image.